-Step by Step – How to make Moonshine – DIY instructions
+How to make Moonshine – DIY and Step by Step Instructions

 This complete guide will help you through all the simple steps and the precautions you need to take while trying your hand at making your own mash moonshine recipe at home.
 It’s an undeniable fact that making corn moonshine is a delicate process and you need to know how to choose your still, prepare your mash recipes, manage your distillation equipment, and collect your distillate, so you can end up with the best product possible.
 Remember to review your local regulations on producing alcohol.